Student privacy in Zoom

 B. Provide students with the option not to be recorded

-In accordance with the Privacy and Data Protection Act 2014 (Vic), students should only be required to provide the University with personal information, such as the recording of their voice or image, if it is necessary to fulfil a function of the University.
+In accordance with the Privacy and Data Protection Act 2014 (Vic), students should only be required to provide the University with personal information, such as the recording of their voice, image or speech, if it is necessary to fulfil a function of the University.

-Example of when it may be reasonable to require a student’s voice or image to be recorded:
+Example of when it may be reasonable to require a student’s voice, image or speech to be recorded:

 Recording of students may be necessary to administer aspects of their subject requirements.
 For example, a student’s online live performance examination or oral language assessment may reasonably need to be recorded for assessors to effectively assess the student’s work.
 In this case, students should be adequately informed that aspects of the subject require that they be recorded.